Skip to content

 What Verdikt refuses to do.

 A methodology is defined by what it rejects.
-Six things the pipeline won't do.
+Six things the pipeline will not do.

 Top-down market sizing